sjtalkar/milestone2_waterwells_deepnote/doc/assets/groundwater.md

 the file in Filestore, it was downloaded to an Azure VM and then uploaded to Deepnote running in a browser on the same VM.

-[NOTE: I faced challenges running the retrieval in Deepnote due to low memory]

 ```python
 url = "https://data.cnra.ca.gov/api/3/action/datastore_search?resource_id=bfa9f262-24a1-45bd-8dc8-138bc8107266&limit=4000"
 groundwater_data = requests.get(url).json()